What Is Dollar Cost Averaging (DCA) In Crypto?

 DCA is particularly successful in volatile markets such as the cryptocurrency industry where the markets can experience sudden shifts in momentum.
 Instead of attempting to pick bottoms, the investor can spend an exact amount of fiat currency at a regular interval in return for crypto without worrying about market conditions.

-The DCA strategy can start immediately with a small amount of money as opposed to saving up for a larger amount.
-DCA can be customized to suit the individuals risk tolerance and financial circumstances.
+The DCA strategy can start immediately and use a small amount of money to buy fractions of a Bitcoin, as opposed to saving up for a larger amount.
+DCA can be customized to suit the individual's risk tolerance and financial circumstances.
 Cryptocurrency exchanges will often have a DCA option that allows the users to set up regular payments and recurring orders to obtain a specific or group of crypto assets.

 An Example of DCA In Crypto